 With an intent classifier in place, the pet store would immediately classify your email as Subscribe to Newsletter.
 With a clear intent detected, you can easily classify user interactions and address each unique situation.
 In addition, it can help you identify when you need to send a follow-up message, or assist a customer to close a sale.

-Play around with the following model that was built specifically to classify outbound sales responses into intents such as Interested, Not Interested, Unsubscribe, Autoresponder, Email Bounce, and Wrong Person.
-You’ll experience its predictions first-hand.
+Play around with the email response classifier, which classifies intents such as Interested, Not Interested, Unsubscribe, Autoresponder, Email Bounce, and Wrong Person.

-Language detection models classifies text based on the language it’s written in.
+Language detection models classify text based on language.

 Let’s set the scene.
 You are an online retailer with stores worldwide, which means that you receive customer support tickets in different languages all the time.
 A language detection model can automatically detect language for each text and route it to the appropriate localized teams.